 Anyone who knows anything about obesity, diabetes, heart disease and Alzheimer’s knows that sugar consumption is a major contributor.
 There is no ‘need’ for any refined sugar, so the WHO’s recommendation to have no more than 5% of calories from sugar is a very good idea if the goal is to reduce these endemic diseases.

-The switch away from sucrose to cheaper corn-derived high fructose corn syrup, which more readily converts to fat, is clearly partly responsible for the health mess we are now in.
-We have been fructed - and the only way out is to get tough on sugar.
+The switch away from Sucrose is commonly known as table sugar…. to cheaper corn-derived high Fructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey…. corn syrup, which more readily converts to There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, is clearly partly responsible for the health mess we are now in.
+We have been fructed – and the only way out is to get tough on sugar.

 This also means making sugary foods less attractive through taxation and labeling.
 For example, a food with more than 5% of calories from sugar could be required to say ‘sugar is bad for your health’ much like cigarette packages were forced to do.

 None of this will be commercially popular.
 Sugar is big business and the last time the WHO tried to limit sugar intake, the sugar industry in the US got the government to threaten withholding its funding.

 But the tides are turning because governments can’t afford soaring health care costs.
 Nor will these kinds of policies be publicly popular because sugar, like cigarettes, is addictive.

 In brief, in the 1950s the American physiologist Ancel Keys wrongly argued that fat was the cause of obesity, and governments backed the food industry’s move to towards low fat foods.